chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

 .. warning::
   *This page is under construction*

 In this guide, we summarize the theory behind DEM.
-For further details, we refer the reader to the article by Golshan, Munch, Gassmöller, Kronbichler & Blais (2022) `[1] <https://doi.org/10.1007/s40571-022-00478-6>`_
+For further details, we refer the reader to the article by Golshan *et al.* `[1] <https://doi.org/10.1007/s40571-022-00478-6>`_

 .. math::
     m_i\frac{d\mathbf{v_i}}{dt} &= \sum_{j\in \mathcal C_i} (\mathbf{F}_{ij}^n + \mathbf{F}_{ij}^t) + m_i\mathbf{g} + \mathbf{F}_i^\text{ext} \\